In July, get 15% off selected guidebooks to walking in Italy! The perfect destination to combine culinary and hiking excellence.

 Still looking fresh at Arthur's Peak

 For me, however, the undisputed daddy of the Three Capes is the one on day three: Cape Pillar, or the Blade.
 Jutting out into the sea like a shark’s fin and pointing at Tasman Island, the Blade is a dramatic exclamation point on the end of the continent.
-South of here there is nothing until you reach Antarctica and, standing on the ridge, there is nothing to either side of you but ocean.
+South of here, there is nothing until you reach Antarctica, and, standing on the ridge, there is nothing to either side of you but the ocean.
 It’s simply spectacular, and not a little hair-raising, depending on how far along the arête you are prepared to go.
 If you have a good head for heights and are a confident scrambler, there is an opportunity to stand on the very edge and look out across Tasman Island with its lighthouse, one of the most southerly in the world.

 Cape Hauy, reached on day four, stands up well to this magnificence.
 The promontory is perhaps more famous among climbers as home to the infamous Totem Pole, a pinnacle that rises sheer and alone out of the churning sea between two cliffs and is a magnet for adventurous climbers from all over the world.
 Back in the nineties it nearly took the life of Paul Pritchard, an Englishman who was hit by a falling rock.
 His subsequent book Totem Pole, about his road to recovery, became a bestseller and cemented the Totem Pole’s reputation.